MCP server

 "Should I add this feature to the gateway service or create a new service?"

-Cursor calls memory_recall with the query before composing its response, retrieving previous decisions about service boundaries and applying them to its answer.
+Cursor calls memory_recall with the query and scope before composing its response, retrieving previous decisions about service boundaries.

 If you have synced your documentation into Spectron's authoritative knowledge: